ottocedeno/ottocedeno.github.io/_posts/2020-01-24-adding_colorize_to_your_gem_will_make_it_pop.markdown

 Now that it's up and running, let me show you how I used it to add some POP to my project...

-Initially, I was struggling to find a meaningful way to make my information that the user was reading stand out in the monochrome world of terminal.
+Initially, I was struggling to find a meaningful way to make the information that the user was reading stand out in the monochrome world of terminal.
 So I did some Googling, and found Colorize.
 My initial application of it was to solve for 2 problems:

 1. I wanted my section headers to stand out so the user knew clearly where they were in the application.
 2. I wanted my data values to POP from it's data label.